 - Remineralization: Kidney patients may do well to prefer filters without this facility.
 However, having a re-mineralization facility in your filters should not be a cause of immediate concern unless there is a disturbance in blood mineral levels.
 (Ask your physician about this)

 - Installation: Whether it is DIY or you are needed to separately call installation staff

 - Cost and Warranty: Compare to suit your preferences!

-Based on the criteria above, we recommend the following RO / UV water filtration systems.
+Based on the criteria above, take a look at the following RO / UV water filtration systems.